HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 "Is College Still Worth It?".
 (Released 14 June 2020, Netflix; 15 June 2020, YouTube)

 SOMETHING'S different.
 Last year Hasan Minhaj would do this in a giant studio in front of an audience for the Volumes 2-5 of his Netflix series Patriot Act with Hasan Minhaj.
-To many, the comedy part of this revolutionary show's Vol. 6 has been left to each of us.
-That is, all the laughter would now have to come from you and whoever's with you while watching this―there'd be no groupthink in the laughter this time.
-But the progressivist strong opinionating is still there, and it's gone stronger in light of the visuals coming from all parts of the video instead of solely from the usual videoscreen onstage within the video coverage of Minhaj's performance.
+To many, the comedy part of this revolutionary show's Vol. 6 has now been left to each of us.
+That is, all the laughter would now have to come from you and whoever's with you while watching this in these lockdown months―there'd be not much groupthink in the laughter this time.
+But the progressivist strong opinionating from Minhaj and co-creator Prashanth Venkataramanujam is still there, and it's gone stronger in light of the visuals coming from all parts of the video, still thanks to director Richard A. Preuss, instead of solely from the usual videoscreen within Minhaj's stage performance before a studio audience.

 The reason why we were prompted to include this episode, "Is College Still Worth It?" from Volume 6, in this, our present month's picks list, is . . . it very much looks like a Part II to 2019's "Student Loans" episode from Vol. 2, which we recommended February last year in our picks list for that month.
 Read what we wrote in that prompt to see our socio-philosophical rationale for this inclusion.